Skip to main content

 How to set up Slack with GitHub

-Slack becomes the nerve center of your AI-assisted development workflow when you connect it to GitHub.
-The integration delivers pull request previews, issue updates, deployment alerts, and CI/CD status checks directly into your Slack channels.
+The GitHub app integration for Slack turns your workspace into the nerve center of your AI-assisted development workflow.
+The Slack GitHub integration delivers pull request previews, issue updates, deployment alerts, and CI/CD status checks directly into your channels.
 Your team stays informed without refreshing GitHub or checking email notifications.

 The Slack GitHub app is free on every plan.
 Once installed, you subscribe specific channels to specific repositories and choose which events to track — pull requests, issues, commits, releases, or deployments.
 Every GitHub link you paste into Slack unfurls with a rich preview showing the title, status, author, and labels.

-› Can I merge pull requests from Slack?
+› Can I merge GitHub pull requests from Slack?

 No. Slack shows PR previews and status updates, but merging, reviewing, and code changes happen in GitHub.
-The link in the preview takes you directly to the PR.
+The link in the Slack preview takes you directly to the PR on GitHub where you can take action.

-› Does the integration work with private repositories?
+› Does the GitHub Slack integration work with private repositories?

 Yes.
-You need to authorize the Slack app to access your GitHub organization, and private repo notifications will appear in the Slack channels you configure.
+You need to authorize the Slack app to access your GitHub organization first.
+Once authorized, private repo notifications will appear in the Slack channels you configure, with the same rich previews as public repos.

-› Can I choose which events trigger Slack notifications?
+› Can I choose which GitHub events trigger Slack notifications?

 Yes.
-You can subscribe to specific events per repository — issues, pulls, commits, releases, deployments, or reviews — using the /github subscribe command.
+You can subscribe to specific events per repository — issues, pulls, commits, releases, deployments, or reviews — using the /github subscribe command in Slack.
+This lets you reduce noise in busy channels by tracking only what matters.

-› Does the GitHub integration work with GitHub Enterprise?
+› Does the GitHub for Slack integration work with GitHub Enterprise?

 Yes.
-GitHub Enterprise Cloud is fully supported.
-GitHub Enterprise Server requires additional configuration through your organization admin.
+GitHub Enterprise Cloud is fully supported with the standard Slack app.
+GitHub Enterprise Server requires additional configuration through your organization admin, but the integration works the same way once set up.

 Why Use Slack with GitHub